 NOTE: This tutorial is for installing Windows 10 on new PC.
 And if you want to upgrade your existing Windows 7 or 8 to Windows 10, check this Windows 10 upgrade tutorial.

-We have divided Windows 10 installation process into two parts – Windows 10 OS installation and Windows 10 Configuration for first time use.
+We have divided Windows 10 installation process into two parts – Windows 10 OS installation and Windows 10 Configuration for the first time use.
 So, let’s start with the first part, i.e. Windows 10 OS installation.

 A) Install Clean Copy of Windows 10 on New Computer

 First of all, download Windows 10 if you haven’t downloaded it already.
-Next, Setup your PC to boot from desired installation media.
+Next, setup your PC to boot from desired installation media.
 Click the links below to see how to setup BIOS:

 After setting up BIOS, insert Windows 10 Installation Media into your PC and restart it.
 Here, we are taking example of USB.
-Press any key when you see, “Press any key to boot from USB/CD or DVD…“.
+Press any key when you see “Press any key to boot from USB or CD/DVD…“.

 Windows 10 setup will start loading necessary files.
+After that Windows Setup will start.
+Select Language, Time and currency format, Keyboard and click Next.

 Now you will see license terms, Check the check-box next to “I accept the license terms” and click on Next.